repository-preservation/lcmap-landsat/README.md

 ### Automated Build

-Travis-CI will automatically build and push a jarfile and Docker image for the develop and master branches after all tests pass.
+Travis-CI will automatically build a jarfile and Docker image after a successful build of `develop` and `master` branches.
+The Docker image is pushed to [Docker Hub][2].

 You can build your own jarfile and Docker image using `make build` and `make docker-image`.

-The Docker image can be run deployed to a service capable of running Docker containers (e.g. Marathon).
-Configuration values are provided using environment variables.
-Defaults for hostname like values correspond to a plausible name for the service; localhost is an unreasonable place for the Docker container to use.

 ### Configure